TrollzorFTW/trollzorftw.github.io/_posts/2020-11-05-secarmy-ctf-oscp-box.md

 unzip flag2.zip && cat ./challenge2/flag2.txt
 ```

 ### Flag 3
-We obtain a super secret token from the previous archive and use it on 1337 port
+We obtain a super secret token from the previous archive and use it on 1337 port:

 ```bash
 echo "c8e6afe38c2ae9a0283ecfb4e1b7c10f7d96e54c39e727d0e5515ba24a4d1f1b" | nc 192.168.100.33 1337